idaholab/moose/docs/content/documentation/systems/UserObjects/porous_flow/PorousFlowCapillaryPressureBW.md

 Flow module for comparison with the analytical solutions of \citet{broadbridge1988} and
 \citet{warrick1990} for multi-phase infiltration and drainage problems.

+!!! note
+    Only effective saturation as a function of capillary pressure is available

 !syntax parameters /UserObjects/PorousFlowCapillaryPressureBW

 !syntax inputs /UserObjects/PorousFlowCapillaryPressureBW